catenax-ng/tx-bpdm/docs/ADOPTION_VIEW.md

 A cleaning service provider has responsibility for implementing a specific part of the golden record process like duplication check and/or enriching data.

+### Receive Golden Record Update

+Postman collection request ID: S.CG

+There are two ways in which a sharing member's business partner record in the output stage may receive an update.
+One way is covered in the previous section, that is, a sharing member providing the update to the record themselves and sending it to the golden record process.
+The result of the golden record process is then written to the record's output stage.
+Another, more indirect way, is an update based on a golden record update in the Pool:

+1. Sharing Member A updates a record like described in the previous section
+2. Based on the record's data the golden record in the Pool is updated as well
+3. Now it is necessary to propagate that update to all sharing member's records which are associated to the updated golden record

+This is the second way how sharing member records in the output stage may be updated.
+As described above, the source of this update is not the sharing member themselves but a change in the golden record - or if you will - the update of another sharing member.
+Based on this trigger the sharing member record enters the golden record process to be updated itself.
+This means, one update to the golden record may trigger an update process of several sharing member records.

+Like for creating and updating a sharing member record in the previous section, the record's sharing state can be queried.
+Finally, after the record went through the golden record process, its output stage is updated.

 ## VAS Provider View

 A VAS provider uses golden records to provide an value-added service to the Catena-X community.